-For water sports, stand up paddle and kayaking were free, while activities such as windsurfing and wakeboarding were charged separately.
-Six Senses Laamu also offered lectures on marine life, a cinema under the stars and a variety of breakfast options and special dinners, not included in the daily rate – all of which to make the whole experience in the Maldives even more unforgettable.
+For water sports, stand-up paddle and kayaking were free, while activities such as windsurfing and wakeboarding were charged separately.
+Six Senses Laamu also offered lectures on marine life, a cinema under the stars, and a variety of breakfast options and special dinners, not included in the daily rate – all of which make the whole experience in the Maldives even more unforgettable.

 Practical information for visiting the Maldives

-Visa: To enter the Maldives, no pre-arrival visa is required.
+- Visa: To enter the Maldives, no pre-arrival visa is required.
 A thirty-day free visa is issued on arrival for all Nationalities.
-If you are coming from an infected area, you must present the international certificate of vaccination for yellow fever.
+If you are coming from an infected area, you must present the international vaccination certificate for yellow fever.

-Language: divehi, but in the resorts you will really use English.
+- Language: Divehi, but you will really use English in the resorts.